GibsonEk-robotics/gibsonek-robotics.github.io/doc/index.rst

 ..
 This is our table of contents.
 Add your new documentation sections in here for them to show up on the website.

-Gibson Ek Robotics Club documentation
+Gibson Ek Robotics Club Documentation
 ===================================

 .. toctree::